qwc-services/qwc-services.github.io/src/configuration/ServiceConfiguration.md

 ## Configuration database

-The [Configuration database](https://github.com/qwc-services/qwc-config-db) (ConfigDB) contains the database schema `qwc_config` for configurations and permissions of QWC services.
+The [Configuration database](https://github.com/qwc-services/qwc-base-db) (CofigDB) contains the database schema `qwc_config` for configurations and permissions of QWC services.

 This database uses the PostgreSQL connection service `qwc_configdb` by default, which can be setup for the corresponding database in the PostgreSQL connection service file `qwc-docker/pg_service.conf`.